This article was updated on December 20, 2017 and May 8, 2017 to reflect the latest AWS pricing and policies

 Reserved Instances are Frequently Underutilized

-As briefly mentioned above, these pricing comparisons were made under the assumption that, if you purchase a Reserved Instance, you will use it to its full capacity.
+As mentioned above, these pricing comparisons were made under the assumption that, if you purchase a Reserved Instance, you will use it to its full capacity.
 However, in many cases, this is not actually what happens.
 Due to oversight, obscurity in the RI application and billing process, or simply changes in internal development needs, many AWS customers end up with RI contracts that they are not actually using – whether they are aware of it or not.

 In fact, unused RIs are such a prevalent problem that AWS provides an entire marketplace for users to buy and sell RIs from each other (as you are not allowed to cancel with AWS once you have a Reserved Instance contract).
-The new Convertible RIs help mitigate at least part of this by allowing you to shift in instance types as needs change, but of course, those provide a smaller discount off of On Demand instances than Standard RIs.

 Should You Buy Reserved Instances?

-Obviously, AWS would love to get your money upfront, but do consider whether this makes the most sense for you before purchasing.
+Now, obviously, AWS would love to get your money upfront, but do consider whether this makes the most sense for you before purchasing.
 For production workloads that run 24×7, the answer is “yes”.
 For non-production workloads (dev, test, QA, training, etc.), the answer is “probably not”.
 As mentioned above, many RI’s are underutilized, so you may find better value by:

 - Choosing smaller instance sizes.